axean/tergite-backend/README.md

 whereis conda
 ```

 - Extract the conda bin path.
-Look for a path that is similar to `/home/{user}/anaconda3/bin/conda`, and remove the last part i.e. '/conda'
+Look for a path that is similar to `/home/{user}/anaconda3/bin/conda`, and remove the last part i.e. '/conda'.
+Sometimes, the path might lead to '/home/{user}/anaconda3/condabin/conda'.
+In that case check, whether the path to '/home/{user}/anaconda3/bin' exists and use this one.

 ```shell
 YOUR_CONDA_BIN_PATH=/home/johndoe/anaconda3/bin